For our March PEO Spotlight column, Maj. Gen. Daniel Hughes communicates in the clear about the things that bug him most.

-No funding will be obligated at the time of contract award.
-Funding will be obligated via task orders as they are issued.
-This contract was competitively procured via 100 percent small business set-aside solicitation via publication on the Federal Business Opportunities website and the SPAWAR e-Commerce Central website, with four proposals received and three selected for award.
-The Space and Naval Warfare Systems Center Pacific, San Diego, California, is the contracting activity (N66001-15-D-0069).
+No funds will be obligated at the time of award.
+Funding will be obligated via task orders beginning in fiscal 2015.
+The types of funding to be obligated include operations and maintenance (Navy), research, development, test and evaluation, and other procurement (Navy).
+Contract funds will not expire at the end of the current fiscal year.
+This contract was competitively procured via a 100 percent Small Business set-aside solicitation via publication on the Federal Business Opportunities website and the Space and Naval Warfare Systems Command e-Commerce Central website, with one proposal received.
+The Space and Naval Warfare Systems Center Pacific, San Diego, California, is the contracting activity (N66001-15-D-0068).

 Hamilton Sundstrand Co., Pomona, California, is being awarded a $12,304,295 indefinite-delivery/indefinite-quantity contract incorporating cost-plus-fixed-fee line items for engineering and technical services to maintain, troubleshoot, repair and modernize the Central Atmosphere Monitoring System (CAMS) Mk I, Mk II and IIA units to ensure their safe operation in support of U.S. Navy submarines.
 A CAMS unit monitors the amount of gases in the submarine atmosphere, and is considered mission-essential equipment and vital to the deployment of U.S. Navy submarines.
 Services will also include specialized classroom training for shipboard personnel on the operation of the CAMS.